chenxingqiang/jax-sklearn/doc/modules/density.rst

 Kernel Density Estimation
 =========================
-Kernel density estimation in scikit-learn is implemented in the :class:`~sklearn.neighbors.KernelDensity` estimator, which uses the Ball Tree or KD Tree for efficient queries (see :ref:`neighbors` for a discussion of these).
+Kernel density estimation in jax-ml is implemented in the :class:`~xlearn.neighbors.KernelDensity` estimator, which uses the Ball Tree or KD Tree for efficient queries (see :ref:`neighbors` for a discussion of these).
 Though the above example uses a 1D data set for simplicity, kernel density estimation can be